 I loved The Great Brain when I was a kid, so I’m excited to share them with my own children.
 The adventures of the two brothers in the late 1800s are delightful.
-Plus, I think my girls will love that they take place in Utah, where The Maestro and I are from, and where they have lived a bit of their lives.
+Plus, I think my girls will love that they take place in Utah, where my husband and I are from, and where they have lived a bit of their lives.

-I already mentioned that this is a favorite of Chloe’s, but I’d like to read it to Sophia.
+I already mentioned that this is a favorite of my middle daughter’s, but I’d like to read it to my youngest.
 She is my most reluctant reader, and I have had the best success reading really good books out loud with her.

 I remember my teacher reading this to my class as a child.
 It is just so darn funny, and I can’t wait to read it to my kids this December.
 I love that it’s not very long, so it won’t take weeks to get through it.

-I asked Chloe what her very favorite book that a teacher had read out loud in school, and this was the one that she remembered.
+I asked my middle daughter what her very favorite book that a teacher had read out loud in school, and this was the one that she remembered.
 It impacted her very much.
-I plan to read it with Sophia.
-Chloe mentioned that her teacher had covered up the title so that the class was surprised to find out that Sam had died.
+I plan to read it with the other two.
+My daughter mentioned that her teacher had covered up the title so that the class was surprised to find out that Sam had died.

-Chloe and I finished this one and it was amazing.
+My middle daughter and I recently finished this one and it was amazing.
 It’s the story of Melody, who has severe cerebral palsy and cannot use her body.
 She cannot even communicate, even though she is brilliant.
 She finds her voice and people learn not to judge her by the flawed package she comes in.
 Very poignant book, we loved it.

-Sophia and I read this one together last month and we both loved it.
+My youngest and I read this one together last month and we both loved it.
 We both cried, and we both laughed.
 It’s written from the perspective of Ivan, who is a gorilla living in a shopping mall.
-Sophia loved it so much that she chose it for her book club this summer.
+She loved it so much that she chose it for her book club this summer.